click here for workshop tickets and subs

 The workshop provides access to specialist tools for small and large scale silversmithing, enamelling and precious metal clay.
 In addition, short courses in specialist subjects are arranged throughout the year.
 Past courses include granulation, mokume gane, chasing and anticlastic raising.
 The current programme of ongoing classes is shown on the Regular Workshops page.

-If you would like to join JASSO, please get in touch with us in the first instance by email or in writing.
-We will get back to you.
-Our postal address and email address are on the Contact us page.
+If you would like to join JASSO, please get in touch with us in the first instance by using the web form on the Contact us page.

 Costs of membership of the society are as follows: